Perched high on a ridge above the northern bank of the Garonne River stands the ‘most beautiful village’ of Auvillar.

 Where is Auvillar, France?
 Find it on Google maps

-Auvillar is located 450 kilometres (281 miles) along the Chemin de Saint-Jacques – a twenty-four day walk from the starting point of Le-Puy-en-Velay and an easy twenty-kilometre (twelve-mile), or one day’s walk, from Moissac.
+Auvillar is located 434.8 kilometres (271.8 miles) along the traditional Chemin de Saint-Jacques path and an easy twenty-kilometre (twelve-mile), or one day’s walk, from the previous town of Moissac.

 Click through to find my suggested itinerary for all five stages of the walk